MergeCommits/MergeCommits/README.md

 <h2 align="left">Hi 👋!
-My name is Mark and I'm a Fullstack Software Developer, from Canada</h2>
+My name is Mark and I'm a Fullstack Software Developer from Canada</h2>

 ###